rda-dattore/dsspellchecker/README.md

 spell_checker.check("This datset contains data from a reanalysis model.
 Parmeters include "
     "temperature at 2 meters and winds at 10 meters.") print(spell_checker.misspelled_words)
+# prints ['datset', 'Parmeters'] for the two misspelled words
 ```